IDGCOENA/UCR2802_SAPKyma/README.md

  IF there are no errors, then you will see the survey data replicated in your HANA Cloud Schema in the tables EMPLOYEE_COMFORT_SURVEY_QUESTIONS ,  EMPLOYEE_COMFORT_SURVEY_USERINFO.

+Docker Installation &  Docker HUb Set up
+1. Sign up for Docker HUb - https://hub.docker.com/signup
+2. Install Docker in your Desktop by following the Guides Installation - https://www.docker.com/get-started
+3. Login to docker with the Docker ID created in Step1 [Docker Hub Setup]
+4.